 “The core of the story is that we have a mechanism,” Pandolfi said.
 “You can see the interplay between the environment and genes.”
 At that interface, helpful interventions seem within reach, he added.

-This post was originally published by the National Cancer Institute.
+This post was originally published on February 22, 2018, by the National Cancer Institute.
 It is republished with permission.